gscrow/dressipi-com/cookies.markdown

 For example, cookies help us route traffic between servers and understand how quickly our solutions load for different people.
 Cookies also help us record the ratio and dimensions of your screen and windows so that we can render our sites and plugins correctly.

-### Analytics and Research
+### Analytics And Research

 We use cookies to better understand how people use the Dressipi solutions so that we can improve them.

 For example, cookies can help us analyse which parts of the Dressipi solutions people find most useful and identify features that can be improved.

-## How are Cookies Used for Advertising Purposes?
+## How Are Cookies Used For Advertising Purposes?

 We do not use cookies for any form of advertising.

-## What Third-Party Cookies does Dressipi Use?
+## What Third-Party Cookies Does Dressipi Use?

 Our <a href="#cookies-table" class="anchor-link-privacy">cookie table</a> lists the third-party cookies on our sites.
 Please note that the names of cookies, pixels and other technologies may change over time.